Arnaiz23/TuManga/Documentation/Routes.md

 ### Shopping Cart

 * Shopping cart of a user with the State === P (token)
-    * .get /order/:state {authorization: Bearer token} and Middleweare is user or high
+    * .get /order/cart {authorization: Bearer token} and Middleweare is user or high
+> OK
 * Edit cart of a user with the State === P -> new data and delete product (token)
     * .put /order/:state {authorization: Bearer token}  and Middleweare is user or high
     * .delete /order/:state {authorization: Bearer token} -> only if order is empty and Middleweare is user or high
+> OK

 ### Payment (OK)